VirtualPatientEngine/AIAgents4Pharma/docs/ops/DevOps.md

 #### pytest:
 - Job: test scripts in the tests/ folder
-- Triggered by: pull_request on main or develop
+- Triggered by: pull_request on main

 ```
 pytest
 ```

 - Passing-criteria: pass all the tests
-- Branches: main, develop
+- Branches: main

 NOTE: Running pytest without any options can sometimes execute all the python files, including unintended ones.
 To avoid this, you can specify the folders you want to test.
 For example, running > pytest tests/ will execute pytest only on the tests/ folder.
 It is important to ensure that pytest is run on at least the app/ and tests/ folders.
 Additionally, if you choose to run pytest on specific folders in the automated workflows, you must also do the same while testing locally (see the section on Testing locally in the CodeOps guide).

 #### pylint:
 - Action: lint all *.py scripts in the specified folder
-- Triggered by: pull_request on main or develop
+- Triggered by: pull_request on main

 ```
 pylint app/